Habiger/Cluster_TDDS/README.md

 ### Flowchart
-This flowchart (hopefully) gives you a rough idea on how the module works and how its different components relate to each other.
+This flowchart gives you a rough idea on how the module works and how its different components relate to each other.

 ```mermaid
 flowchart TD